 Solo 401k Allows for All Three Contribution Sources

-The solo 401k that we offer allows for all three contribution sources (i.e.g, pretax, roth and voluntary after-tax).
+The solo 401k offered by My Solo 401k Financial allows for all three contribution sources (i.e., pretax, roth and voluntary after-tax).
 The rules require each source to be separately tracked.
 We would of course assist with the set up of the bank/ brokerage accounts which is covered in our pricing.
 The following pages cover the differences and similarities between each source. https://www.

 Straightforward and Inexpensive to Administer

-Solo 401k is not subject to Form 5498 reporting like SIMPLE and SEP IRAs.
+A Solo 401k is not subject to Form 5498 reporting like SIMPLE and SEP IRAs.
 Further, unlike all IRAs, the Solo 401k IRS rules allow for the self-employed business owner to serve as Trustee of his or her Solo 401k, hence why you can safe keep the alternative investment paperwork instead of paying a custodian like Pensco Trust, Equity Trust or Entrust to safe keep the investments.
-Lastly, Solo 401k does not require filing of tax forms unless: you make distributions, or the total Solo 401k account value exceeds $250,000, with the former requiring filing for Form 1099-R to report the distributions and the latter requiring issuance of Form 5500-EZ.
+Lastly, a Solo 401k does not require filing of tax forms unless: you make distributions, process conversions or the total Solo 401k account value exceeds $250,000, with the former requiring filing for Form 1099-R to report the distributions and conversions and the latter requiring issuance of a Form 5500-EZ.

 Form 5500-EZ Preparation